woutkolkman/projectionscreenwindows/README.md

 - This console application would send Base64 PNG strings to the plugin.
 The plugin then needs to convert this string into a Texture2D.
 This works fairly well, but it is definitely not the most optimised solution.
 - No in-game sound, this is probably played by the recorded program anyway.
 - Note that with this method, you won't get above 10-15 fps on the projection.
 - To increase performance, the Win32 API is used which would probably be faster at taking screenshots.
 This is added to a separate plugin, because I don't know if this plugin will be accepted on the Workshop because of security reasons.
+I was able to get max 35 fps capture on my potato PC and a window the size of Pebbles' room before frames are dropped.

 ### Tips